|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 |Chronology||Locations||Aircraft||Ships||Submit Info||How You Can Help||Donate|

-On December 30, 1943 this aircraft was discovered by U. S. Marines.
+On December 30, 1943 this aircraft was discovered by U. S. Marines when they captured the airfield area.
 The Ki-61 was intact but submerged up to the wings due to recent rains and flooding.
-After being reported to Allied intelligence, this Ki-61 became known as the "Cape Gloucester Ki-61" or "Cape Gloucester Tony".
+After being reported to Allied intelligence, it became known as the "Cape Gloucester Ki-61" or "Cape Gloucester Tony".
 Disassembled and loaded aboard a U. S. Navy Landing Ship Tank (LST) and shipped to Brisbane.

 During early 1944, the Ki-61 was restored and flight tested at Eagle Farm Airfield.
 Further tests were cut short due to the presence of metal filings in the engine and was once again disassembled for shipment to the United States for further evaluation.

 During June 1944, shipped from Brisbane to NAS Anacostia where it was reassembled and flight tested further.
-Test pilots concluded it was a pleasant aircraft to fly but "a great deal of maintenance was required during the trials it seems likely that the Japanese find it difficult to keep the 'Tony' in commission."
+Test pilots concluded it was a pleasant aircraft to fly but "a great deal of maintenance was required during the trials it seems likely that the Japanese find it difficult to keep this Tony in commission."
 This Ki-61 was also flight tested at NAS Pax River Test Center.

 The pilot's armor plating (10.3mm armor) was removed and tested at Aberdeen Proving Ground.
 During test using American .50 caliber and .30 caliber machine guns against the freestanding armor, it was proved that the armor could easily be defeated by a .50 caliber bullet at close range and also failed to stop a .30 caliber bullet.